 Facilities and activities

-Facilities include a large swimming pool, a fitness centre, a tennis court and a marine activities centre that offers kitesurfing, windsurfing, sailing and pedalos.
-There's also a PADI dive centre, offering diving and snorkelling equipment and tuition.
+Facilities include a large swimming pool, a fitness center, a tennis court and a marine activities center that offers kitesurfing, windsurfing, sailing and pedalos.
+There's also a PADI dive center, offering diving and snorkeling equipment and tuition.
 Bikes can be hired to visit the local villages of Bwejuu, which is a traditional fishing village, and Paje.

-For those looking to relax, the spa is ideal, offering a wide variety of facial, body, hand and foot treatments, as well as specialised massage techniques.
+For those looking to relax, the spa is ideal, offering a wide variety of facial, body, hand and foot treatments, as well as specialized massage techniques.

 Internet access is available in the lobby and in all rooms for an additional charge.